NoisyCoil/encryptroot-asahi/docs/encryptroot.asahi.8.md

 initiated, re-running the script will shrink the filesystem again by 32 MiB.
 And then again.
 And so on.

+Filesystem resizing is **never** performed on either partially or fully encrypted *rootdisk*s (see below).

 **2. Full-disk encryption**
-**encryptroot.asahi** detects whether the encryption step was started before.
-If it determines that a previous encryption step was interrupted while in progress, it tries to resume it and bring it to completion.
-It does so by running again
+At startup, **encryptroot.asahi** detects whether the encryption step was already attempted on *rootdisk*.
+If it determines that the encryption step was interrupted while in progress, it tries to resume it and bring it to completion.
+It does so by re-executing

 \# **cryptsetup reencrypt --encrypt --reduce-device-size 32M**
 *rootdisk*

 (see **cryptsetup-reencrypt**(8) for the relevant documentation).
-If everything goes right, no data corruption will result from this re-running.
+Under normal circumstances, no data corruption will result from re-running the command.

-If **encryptroot.asahi** detects that *rootdisk* is fully encrypted, for good measure, it asks whether you picked the wrong disk.
-If you tell it to continue, it assumes that you're trying to resume the process from a later step, and that the root disk you picked is the same you used in the previous steps.
+If, at startup, **encryptroot.asahi** detects that *rootdisk* is fully encrypted, for good measure it asks whether you picked the wrong disk.
+If you tell it to continue, it assumes that you're trying to resume the process from a later step, and that the root disk you picked is the same one you used in the previous steps.

 **3. /etc/crypttab and grub (chroot)**
-**encryptroot.asahi** detects whether the encrypted root partition was already registered in **/etc/crypttab** and **/etc/default/grub**, and doesn't do so again if it was. **grub2-mkconfig**, on the other hand, is always run.
-This is a routine operation and should not cause any issue.
+**encryptroot.asahi** detects whether the encrypted root partition was already registered with **/etc/crypttab** and **/etc/default/grub**, and doesn't do so again if it was.
+If it was registered with **/etc/default/grub**, it doesn't run **grub2-mkconfig**.

 **4. initramfs (chroot)**
-The initramfs is always regenerated.
-This is a routine operation and should not cause any issue.
+The initramfs is always recreated.
+This is a routine operation and will not cause issues under normal circumstances.

 **NOTE**
 Resuming the encryption process from the **Full-disk encryption** stage